CExA-project/ddc/docs/concepts.md

 ddc::DiscreteElement<DDimY> y(0);
 ```

-carries the strong typing of the ordinate dimension `DDimY` and corresponds to y<sub>0</sub> , the first point along the `Y` dimension.
+carries the strong typing of the ordinate dimension `DDimY`, and corresponds to the index 0 as in $y_0$, i.e. the index of the first point along the $y$ dimension.

 Moreover, `ddc::DiscreteElement` are very useful for another reason.
 If we take the example of a classic container in C++, let's say we want to access the element `(i,j)` of this container which corresponds to the grid point at the i th row and j th column, we would do it like this: